alexvasseur/redis-rqe/README.md

 # TODO

+- wait for full index creation and display progress
 - rate limit the insert/update
-- provide other query args
+- provide optoins for other queries
-- provide hashtag on country
+- provide options for hashtag on country